Dark Gothic - Colonial Horror Review: Stands Alone, Better Together

 Published: December 8, 2015 11:00 AM /

-I really enjoy Dark Gothic, and I was really excited to crack open Colonial Horror and dive into the additions and changes that it brings to the table.
+I really enjoy Dark Gothic, and I was really excited to crack into a Colonial Horror Review and dive into the additions and changes that it brings to the table.

 Colonial Horror can be played fully standalone, which is how I played my first few games with it, and it is noticeably more difficult than Dark Gothic.
 The difficulty isn't inherently bad, but it changed the feel of the game enough in both the standard, semi-cooperative mode, and in the fully cooperative mode that it loses a little something in the process.
 The new mechanics, while interesting and fun in the right ratio, come up a bit too often when playing Colonial Horror as a standalone game.